 Illiteracy has, always, been one of Africa’s challenges and this may prove to be the cog in the wheel, in the upgrade of the financial economy of the continent.

-The enlightenment of the operations of a cashless policy, should be paramount, before effectively pushing the operation of one.
+The enlightenment of the operations of cashless policy should be paramount, before effectively pushing the operation of one.

 Due to these limitations, a number of Africans, do not trust cashless transactions.